ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-gb.md

 It is necessary to create a VLAN so that the connected instances can communicate with each other.

-For the Public Cloud service, you can create up to 4000 VLANs within one vRack.
+With the Public Cloud service, you can create up to 4,000 VLANs within one vRack.
 This means that you can use each private IP address up to 4,000 times.
 Thus, for example, 192.168.0.10 of VLAN 2 is different from IP 192.168.0.10 of VLAN 42.
 This can be useful in order to segment your vRack between multiple virtual networks.